 Begin searching for an internship as early as possible.
 To secure an internship, students should

-- Refer to the CRPL Student Handbook to learn about internship requirements and RPL accredited placement options.
+- Refer to the CRPL Student Handbook (PDF) to learn about internship requirements and RPL accredited placement options.

 - Contact RPL staff about current, approved internship sites.

 - Consult with RPL Professional Fellows who can advise and mentor, and in some cases help broker internship opportunities relevant to a student’s interests and skill.